juliegoz/juliegoz-site/docs/index.md

     -
       title: "LEAH AND HER DYBBUK AT THEATER J"
       date: "May 2023"
       text: "Lila Rose Kaplan shines light on gender and identity as she reimagines Ansky’s classic Yiddish play, The Dybbuk.
 Her new play is a comic drama about a photographer and a Rabbi and their history with The Dybbuk.
-With a female ensemble, they revisit key moments from this classic story as they grapple with understanding a woman’s role in Jewish life and Jewish lore.
-What they discover is that new storytellers and new heroines are needed for love to truly flourish.
-Be the first audience ever to hear this early draft of a queer feminist take on the play that has haunted audiences for centuries."
+With a female ensemble, they revisit key moments from this classic story as they grapple with understanding a woman’s role in Jewish life and Jewish lore."
       image_url: "assets/images/news_carousel/Yiddish.jpg"
     -
       title: "MAX AND WILLY'S LAST LAUGH AT MOSAIC THEATER"